 Antibiotics are typically used to treat bacterial infections.
 However, in recent years, improper and unnecessary use of antibiotics has promoted the spread of several strains of antibiotic-resistant bacteria.

 In cases of antibiotic resistance, the infectious bacteria are no longer susceptible to previously effective antibiotics.
-According to the CDC, at least 2 million people in the U.S. are infected with antibiotic-resistant bacteria every year, leading to the death of at least 23,000 people.
+According to the CDC, at least 2 million people in the U.S. are infected with antibiotic-resistant bacteria every year, leading to t23,000 deaths annually.

-"Pretty much any infection you can think of now has been identified as being associated with some level of resistance," said Dr. Christopher Crnich, an infectious disease physician and hospital epidemiologist at the University of Wisconsin Hospitals and Madison Veterans Affairs Hospital.
+"Pretty much any infection you can think of now has been identified as being associated with some level of resistance," said Dr. Christopher Crnich, an infectious-disease physician and hospital epidemiologist at the University of Wisconsin Hospitals and William S. Middleton Memorial Veterans Hospital.
 "There's very few infections that we now treat where infections caused by resistant bacteria is not a clinical concern."

 MRSA, for example, is one of the more notorious antibiotic-resistant bacterial strains; it resists methicillin and other antibiotics used to treat Staphylococcus infections, which are acquired primarily through skin contact.
-MRSA infections occur in health-care settings such as hospitals and nursing homes, where it can lead to pneumonia or bloodstream infections.
-MRSA also spreads in the community, especially in situations where there is a lot of exposed skin, other physical contact, and the use of shared equipment — for example, among athletes, in tattoo parlors, and in day care facilities and schools.
+MRSA infections occur in health care settings such as hospitals and nursing homes, where it can lead to pneumonia or bloodstream infections.
+MRSA also spreads in communities, especially in situations where there is a lot of exposed skin, other physical contact and the use of shared equipment — for example, among athletes, in tattoo parlors, and in day care facilities and schools, according to the CDC.
 Community-acquired MRSA most often causes serious skin infections.